MicrosoftDocs/Viva/Viva/topics/topic-experiences-topic-contributors.md

 - Make new connections and lend expertise to colleagues who share similar interests

-Sharing knowledge can help peers within the organization spend less time searching for or recreating information and give time back to innovate more, learn more effectively, make better decisions, and improve how new team members get onboarded.
+Sharing knowledge can help peers within the organization spend less time searching for, or recreating information, and give time back to innovate more, learn more effectively, make better decisions, and improve how new team members get onboarded.

 Viva Topics uses AI to help organize an organization’s knowledge into shared topics.
 A topic is a phrase or term that has a specific meaning to the organization.
 Topics have resources related to them that can provide knowledge about the topic and help people find more information and experts related to the topic.
-There can be many different types of topics that may be important to an organization, including projects, products or services, materials or supplies, customers, suppliers, processes, disciplines, functions, and assets.
+There can be many different types of important topics to an organization, including projects, products or services, materials or supplies, customers, suppliers, processes, disciplines, functions, and assets.

 The AI not only organizes knowledge into topics, it also automatically creates a suggested topic page for each.
 To take the knowledge base to the next level, people can easily add their tacit knowledge, provide unique insights, or generally improve the quality of the topic.